frederic-perez/AmE-dictionary/data/idioms.md

 __affirmative action__
 __after a while__ Following a certain period of time, usually one that is relatively short. _It’s a little bit strange driving on the opposite side of the road in Ireland, but you get used to it after a while._
 __again and again__ :two::hammer: _The same groundhog festival is gearing up again and again._
+__against nature__ Contrary to what is considered natural, moral, or proper for human life. _The horrible way they treat homeless people around here is a crime against nature._
 __against oll odds__ Even though something seems completely impossible.
 __against the clock__ :two: Rushed and short on time.
 __Age of Aquarius__ The expression _Age of Aquarius_ in popular culture usually refers to the heyday of the hippie and New Age movements in the 1960s and 1970s.